The glamping rental dubbed Indiana’s most unique Airbnb stay - NewsBreak

 With more than six million rentals available on Airbnb alone, it takes a lot for a listing to stand out.

 One Jasonville, Indiana rental is making the rounds for its rustic take on glamping.
-Good Housekeeping even named it the “ most unique Airbnb stay in Indiana .”Wabash Valley doctor reaches 60th year of practice
+Good Housekeeping even named it the “ most unique Airbnb stay in Indiana .”Best ‘Diners, Drive-Ins and Dives’ restaurant in Indiana, according to Mashed

 The so-called “Castaway Lake Side Canvas Cottage Tent” is situated just a few feet from a 15-acre lake and has everything you need to enjoy a day of fishing on the water and a night of gazing at the stars around a campfire.